Australian

 all be seen.
 Easy swimming in shallow water brings us over coral “bombies,”

-heads of coral with their assortment
+heads of coral with their assortment of fishes, and hard and soft

-fishes, and hard and soft corals.
-Parrot fish glean algae from the
+corals.
+Parrot fish glean algae from the coral, and small and medium

-coral, and small and medium predators search for food.
-Schools of
+predators search for food.
+Schools of fish twist and flash between

-fish twist and flash between the outcrops.
-An occasional sea turtle
+the outcrops.
+An occasional sea turtle may be seen.
+You glide around

-may be seen.
-You glide around the coral in a semi-submersible submarine,
+the coral in a semi-submersible submarine, dry and with your ordinary

-dry and with your ordinary cameras, while a marine biologist describes
+cameras, while a marine biologist describes the species seen and some

-the species seen and some of the processes at work.
-If you are interested,
+of the processes at work.
+If you are interested, there are guided

-to many of the animal species that you see.
+the animal species that you see.
 Lunch is a tropical smorgasbord.

 In the afternoon you return to Cairns, under sail if the winds are